ChrisBuilds/terminaltexteffects/docs/appguide.md

 Using the `-h` argument in place of the global_options or effect_options will produce either the global or effect help output, respectively.

-Shell completions are also available for bash and zsh:
+Shell completions for bundled effects are also available for bash and zsh:

 ```bash title="Generate shell completions"
 eval "$(tte --print-completion bash)"